Curved pan stairs have stringers on the sides of the stair, and riser plates in addition to tread plates.

 This type of stair typically has the handrail installed outboard of the stringer or in-line with the stringer.
 It is possible to have the balusters attach to the treads, but it is more common to attach to the stringer alone.

 - Fabricated box beams

-A rendering of a curved metal stair with closed risers.
+This is a rendering of a curved metal stair with closed risers.
 The treads and risers can be wood or metal.
-It is also possible to have wood steps & a steel riser plate.
+It is also possible to have wood steps and a steel riser plate.